2025 – 09 – 17 log from a full day

 and courageously busted into another gas station and asked for a vending

 machine, all despite the language barrier.
-I don’t get gas stations here – no drinks
+I don’t get gas stations here – no

-gesture from the locals.
+incredibly kind gesture from the locals.

 -Ride back was just as beautiful.